 - To ensure that the uniform is simple and reasonably priced

-In order to help fulfil these aims, extreme hairstyles (such as severe spikes, extreme cuts, ticks, tramlines, mullets, No 1s etc.) would be considered unsuitable.
+In order to help fulfil these aims, extreme hairstyles (such as severe spikes, extreme cuts, shaved styles, tramlines, dyed hair) would be considered unsuitable.

-From January 2017 all uniform should be purchased from our online shop.
+All uniform can be purchased from our online shop.
 Please click on the link below to access the online shop:

 |Royal Blue Sweatshirt||Royal Blue Sweatshirt or Cardigan|

 |White Polo Shirt / White Shirt||White Polo Shirt / White Blouse|

 |Grey or Black Trousers||Grey or Black Trousers or Skirt|

 |Black Shoes||Black Shoes|